 - I have a design weekly where we spend time working with design on the core product.

-- I budget almost 20% of my time to hiring and recruiting.
+- I budget almost 20% of my time for hiring and recruiting.
 A great PM builds great teams!

-There is more but that’s the 5 that comes to mind: Brainstorming, Decisions, Design, User metrics and Hiring.
+There is more but that’s the 5 that come to mind: Brainstorming, Decisions, Design, User metrics, and Hiring.

-What three things should every new founder constantly be thinking?
+What three things should every new founder constantly be thinking about?

-Three things that I for: a) Is the market big enough b) Is there product market fit c) Do I have the right partners who I can leverage to grow.
+Three things that I care for: a) Is the market big enough b) Is there product-market fit c) Do I have the right partners who I can leverage to grow.